c0m4r/paranoya/README.md

 ./client.py -p /path/to/scan
 ```

-As for now the server accepts plain path and an optional space-separated authkey.
+As of now, the server accepts a plain path and an optional space-separated auth key.

 ```
 echo "./test" | nc localhost 1337 ; echo